gunnertech/gunnerfy/README.md

 1. Refactor all serverless variables inside the Resource block in serverless.yml into Parameters and Refs
 1. Add Branch integration
+1. Fix error with RDS Setup on the same project+stage combo - i.e. running ``$ gunnerfy new look4openhouse -o ReneeShane`` twice should skip setup the second time
 1. Document optional settings and resources (i.e. Guest User, IAM Groups, etc)
-1. Put in generic Gunner Tech branding instead of SimpliSurvey
+1. Put in generic Gunner Technolgy branding instead of SimpliSurvey
 1. Add view generators
 1. Add route generators
 1. Allow sql migrations to have an up and a down
-1. Add back in sentry integration
 1. remove ``process.env.NVM_BIN``
 1. Update amplify host on web deploy so it has most recent environment variables
-1. Wrap all binaries (yarn, npm, expo, amplify) in ``gunnerfy``
 1. Allow user to select package manager (yarn or npm)
+1. Supress all errors that are "OK"